 Small gaps, cracks, dents and holes can occur in wood flooring.
 It is really not hard to fill gaps and most anyone can do it.

 A Bit of Putty for Filling Gaps in Prefinished Wood Floors

-Wood Putty for filling gaps in prefinished wood floors or your site finished wood flooring can be purchased from many wood flooring dealers as well as your local hardware store, paint store, or at a big box store like Home Depot or Lowe’s.
-Usually the best selection will be found at a larger paint store.
 To apply the Wood Putty get a blob and with your finger rub it into the crack.
 Using a paper towel rub the area quickly and vigorously to remove the excess putty.
-If you selected the right color of putty in the first place you should be pleased with the finished appearance.
+If you selected the right color of putty, you should be pleased with the finished appearance.

-For an even more finished appearance, using a rag with a bit of natural color wood stain or sealer, carefully wipe it across the putty in a single swipe.
-You now have a bit of sheen on the putty so that it will better match a floor that has a higher sheen.
+For an even more finished appearance, use a rag with a bit of natural color wood stain or sealer.
+Carefully wipe it across the putty in a single swipe.
+You now have a bit of sheen on the putty, giving a higher sheen floor a better match.

 The Difference between Wood Putty and Wood Filler

 You want to fill holes, cracks and splits but not refinish the floor.
 Wood putty is a better choice than wood filler.
 Filler is a wetter, more fluid product than wood putty.
 Wood Putty has more of the consistency of damp clay, will harden some, it does not fully dry.

 Putty should not come out with normal foot traffic.
 Since it does not fully dry wood it holds well with the normal expansion and contraction of your flooring.